 Refugee Support

 Northern Bay College supports students to be successful in their education by building strong relationships with teaching staff, multicultural education aides, school leaders and the wider Geelong community to build their skills and have the best chance of success in their new surroundings.
-We are proud of the strong relationships that Northern Bay College have developed giving valuable opportunities to students and families to grow their capacity in the local community.

 Both our staff and students come form Refugee and asylum seeker backgrounds.